cqua/animal-village/readme.md

 - House exterior and interior
 - Character models for Player, Shopkeep, and at least 3 villagers
 - Character animations for stand, sit, walk, talk, water plant, catch bug, spread seed, open door, sleep, sick
+- Bugnet, watering can models
+- Furniture models and icons in inventory
+- Trees, flowers, weeds (could be models or sprites)
+- Bug sprites, animated
+- Sprites for other items (artifacts, medicine)

 ## Future Goals
 - Option for time to pass in real time